equinor/az-static-web-app-docs-template/README.md

 - `AAD_CLIENT_SECRET`

 ## Step 5: Role management
-**GOAL:** This section will show how to obtain even more granular access control by assigning access roles to a subset of your organization.
+> ***Goal:** This section will show how to obtain even more granular access control by assigning access roles to a subset of your organization.*

 The current chapter is based on [this section](https://docs.microsoft.com/en-us/azure/static-web-apps/assign-roles-microsoft-graph#configure-active-directory-authentication) in Microsoft's own documentation.